An Efficient Minimax Optimal Estimator For Multivariate Convex Regression: Abstract

 \section{Abstract}

-We study the computational aspects of the task of multivariate convex regression in dimension $d \geq 5$.
-We present the first computationally efficient minimax optimal (up to logarithmic factors) estimators for the tasks of (i) $L$-Lipschitz convex regression (ii) $\Gamma$-bounded convex regression under polytopal support.
-The proof of the correctness of these estimators uses a variety of tools from different disciplines, among them empirical process theory, stochastic geometry, and potential theory.
-This work is the first to show the existence of efficient minimax optimal estimators for non-Donsker classes that their corresponding Least Squares Estimators are \emph{provably minimax sub-optimal}; a result of independent interest.
+This work studies the computational aspects of multivariate convex regression in dimensions $d \ge 5$.
+Our results include the \emph{first} estimators that are minimax optimal (up to logarithmic factors) with polynomial runtime in the sample size for both $L$-Lipschitz convex regression, and $\Gamma$-bounded convex regression under polytopal support.
+Our analysis combines techniques from empirical process theory, stochastic geometry, and potential theory, and leverages recent algorithmic advances in mean estimation for random vectors and in distribution-free linear regression.
+These results provide the first efficient, minimax-optimal procedures for non-Donsker classes for which their corresponding least-squares estimator is provably minimax-suboptimal.